Finding Nemo: Marketing

-Disney released a teaser trailer of Finding Nemo in September 2002 on the Monsters, Inc. home video releases.
-The teaser was later released online, and was attached to theatrical screenings of The Santa Clause 2.
-Trailers for the film were later attached to the home video releases of Treasure Planet, Beauty and the Beast: Belle's Magical World and other Disney films.
-There were also TV spots that shared “Fishy Facts” about sharks, turtles and pelicans.
-One of these ads, particularly the one about sharks, can be found on the second disc of the Collector's Edition DVD release of A Bug's Life, which was released three days before the film's release on May 27, 2003.
+Disney released a teaser trailer of Finding Nemo in June 2002, being first attached to the theatrical release of Lilo & Stitch.
+The teaser was later attached to the theatrical screenings of Hey Arnold!: The Movie, The Powerpuff Girls Movie, Stuart Little 2 and Jonah: A VeggieTales Movie.
+The teaser was also attached to the Monsters, Inc. home video release and other Disney home video releases.
+The next trailer for the film was released in October 2002 and was attached to the theatrical screenings of Treasure Planet and The Wild Thornberrys Movie.
+The third trailer for the film was released in February 2003 and was attached to the theatrical screening of The Jungle Book 2.
+The fourth and final trailer for the film was released in March 2003 and was attached to the theatrical screening of Piglet's Big Movie.

 McDonald's restaurants began to sell eight Happy Meal toys based on the film.
 At the 100th North American International Toy Fair event in New York City, Hasbro unveiled a variety of Finding Nemo toys.
 A cereal themed to the film was released by Kellogg's, consisting of naturally sweetened oats with fish-shaped marshmallows.
-Finding Nemo was advertised as promotional partners on other companies, like Frito-Lay, Keebler, Pepsi, Ralphs, Dreyer's, Jel Sert, Airheads, Orville Redenbacher's and THQ.
+Finding Nemo was advertised as promotional partners on other companies, like Frito-Lay, Keebler, Pepsi, Ralphs, Dreyer's, Jel Sert, Airheads, Orville Redenbacher's, and THQ.
 Before May 26, 2003, stickers on over 50 million bags of potato chips alerted consumers to a sweepstakes dangling a trip for four to Sydney, Australia with a visit to the Great Barrier Reef.
 On May 17, 2003, Frito-Lay hosted an event at each of the Walmart stores, where kids could use 3D goggles to find hidden images of Nemo.
 Kellogg's packed eight different water toys depicting film characters inside Frosted Flakes, Rice Krispies, Honey Smacks and Cocoa Rice Krispies cereal boxes.
 The Honey Smacks, Frosted Flakes, Cinnamon Crunch Crispix and Froot Loops boxes also carried a Nemo memory card game on back panels.
 Plus, a Nemo-themed Marshmallow Froot Loops cereal featured four of the film's characters.
 Consumers could mail in two UPCs from the three Kellogg's cereals to receive a large beach towel.
 Besides this, the company unveiled a new type of Pop-Tarts inspired by Finding Nemo.
 Known as the Great Berry Reef Pop-Tarts, they had a wild berry filling and fish sprinkles.
 A pool raft was available with two Pop-Tart UPCs and shipping, handled by Draft Worldwide of Chicago.
 Eggo waffles would offer holographic swimming goggles with the purchase of two of its products with shipping and handling.
 For their snacks division, Kellogg's offered consumers who purchased two packages of select products and two gallons of milk with a giant inflatable shark.
 The company advertised the film on Vanilla Wafers, Chips Deluxe, Mini Fudge Shoppe Fudge Stripes, Soft Batch Chocolate Chip Cookies, Rice Krispies Treats and limited edition Nemo-themed cookies.